News

 With Novametal, we selected two wires to test their performance with WAAM:

-- Aluminium ER5183 — a high-strength aluminium alloy commonly used in shipbuilding, offshore structures, and cryogenic applications, and
+• Aluminum ER5183, a high-strength aluminum alloy commonly used in shipbuilding, offshore structures, and cryogenic applications, and

 It’s key that welding wires for WAAM deliver stable arc characteristics, consistent feed, and high mechanical performance in the as-printed condition.
 These tests aim to validate whether the selected Novametal alloys meet those demanding criteria.